jxn-NiTe/knowledge/book_summaries/The Staff Engineer's Path - Tanya Reilly/part_1_the_big_picture.md

 ## Chapter 1: What Would You Say You Do Here?

+big picture view on what staff engineers are and why organizations need them

 career ladders

 - idea of dual track, to distinguish between classical management path and technical leadership